Experience-based comments on San Mai vs 3V

 I've been using 3V for several decades and I'd like to know about Cold Steel knife users experience with Cold Steel San Mai versus their experiences with Cold Steel CPM-3V.

 I'm asking because I may put some San Mai into rotation.
 I've seen that VG-10 has similar edge holding to 3V, while 420 has similar toughness than 3V.
-Except for edge stability under extreme use, it appears that these two might behave similarly.
+Except for edge stability under extreme use, it appears that these two together might behave similarly to a similar sized blade in 3V.
 But I don't want to assume too much.

 Thank you very much.